kschuler/ling001/ling001/index.md

 > We will regrade your exam if you make a formal regrade request via canvas (see regrading policy above).

 **What if I miss or fail an exam?**
-> We drop your lowest exam score, so you don't have to worry if this happens.
+> We drop your lowest exam score, so this is no problem.
 Just make sure it doesn't happen more than once!